Toyinmowaju/Adventure-Work-with-Power-BI/README.md

 # Adventure-Work-with-Power-BI
-An Analysis of Bike manufacturing Company
+An Analysis of sales shop of Bike manufacturing Company